AKA Ramsons, Buckrams, Broad-Leaved Garlic, Wood Garlic, Bear Leek, or Bear’s Garlic

 - Edibility – 3/5 – tasting strongly of spring onions and garlic.
 All of the plant is edible, including shoots, leaves, buds, flowers, flowering stems bulbils, seeds and bulbs/roots, though the latter should not be dug up as they tend to lack flavour/texture and you will be undermining future populations.

 - Identification – 3/5– related species include few-flowered leek (allium paradoxum) and three-cornered leek (allium triquertum) which have narrower leaves.
 Both are good to eat but lack the flavour of garlic.
 You should also be aware of lords & ladies (arum maculatum) and lilly of the valley (convallaria majalis) – the former being very astringent in the mouth, so unlikely to be consumed in any quantity.
 Lilly of the valley contains nearly 40 cardiac glycosides and is potentially deadly.
+Dog mercury (Mercurialis perennis) looks nothing like wild garlic, but it often lurks among it to catch out careless harvesters.
 Read more about them below.

 - Distribution – 4/5 – Abundant, often hyper-abundant, across most of the UK.
 Less common in Northern Scotland.